-Due to cancellations, the actual amount of workload that a job component adds to the servers it is placed on, may be smaller than the component size, and as a result the system is in general non-work-conserving.
-That is, the expected total workload that a job brings to the system is {\em not} known a priori; consequently, even the system stochastic stability/instability in general is not known a priori.
-Furthermore, the non-work-conservation renders some very intuitive qualitative properties of queueing systems non-obvious for this system.
-For example, consider a system with fixed finite $n$.
+\sasha{Due to cancellations, unless $k_j = d_j$, the actual amount of workload that a job component adds to the server it is placed on, may be smaller than the component size.
+As a result, the system is in general {\em non-work-conserving} in the following sense: both the distribution and {\em the expectation} of the random total workload that a class $j$ job actually brings to the system {\em depend of the system state at the time of arrival.} Due to the non-work-conservation property of c.o.c redundancy, even the system stochastic stability/instability in general is not known a priori.
+Furthermore, the non-work-conservation renders some very intuitive qualitative properties non-obvious for a c.o.c. redundancy system.} For example, consider a system with fixed finite $n$.
 Let $\bar \lambda^n$ be the supremum of those $\lambda^n$ for which the system is stable.
 Then it is natural to expect that, as $\lambda^n \uparrow \bar \lambda^n$, the system steady-state load $\rho^n(\lambda^n)$ (i.e. the probability that a server is busy) increases to $1$.
+This property, which we refer to as {\bf stability for the full range of loads (stability-FRL)}, is {\em not} automatic for our system.
+But, we prove that it does, in fact, hold for our model. \sasha{(In Section~\ref{sec-work-discuss} below we discuss the non-work-conservation and related challenges in more detail.)}

-We prove that this property, which we refer to as {\bf stability for the full range of loads}, in fact does hold.
-Another property that we prove for the systems with fixed $n$ is the {\bf uniform (in $n$ and $\lambda^n < \bar \lambda^n$) tightness of stationary distributions of relative server workloads.} Here the 'relative server workloads' refers to the empirical distribution of server workloads, centered by their average.
+Another property that we prove for the systems with fixed $n$ is the {\bf uniform (in $n$ and $\lambda^n < \bar \lambda^n$) tightness of stationary distributions of the relative server workloads.} Here the 'relative server workloads' refers to the empirical distribution of server workloads, centered by their average.
 Moreover, we show that, essentially, this uniform tightness extends to ``free'' systems as well, in which the ``server workloads'' are {\em not} lower bounded by (regulated at) $0$; we also discuss a connection between free systems and stability of our original systems.
-These fixed-$n$ results are of independent interest and they serve as important ``ingredients'' of the asymptotic analysis.
+These fixed-$n$ results are both of independent interest and they serve as important ``ingredients'' of the asymptotic analysis.